 Perpetual motion machines can be classified according to which of the laws of thermodynamics they attempt to violate.
 The continual operation of a machine that creates its own energy and thus violates the first law would be called a perpetual motion machine of the first kind.
 There is nothing in the first law to preclude turning the heat of the ocean completely into work and hence drive a cargo ship across the ocean.
-The second law insists that some of the heat utilised be given up to a heat reservoir at a lower temperature.
+The second law insists that some of the heat utilized be given up to a heat reservoir at a lower temperature.
 Thus the temperature difference between the top and bottom of the ocean could be used to do work providing some heat is given up to the colder sea water.
 If not then the second law is violated, and this machine would be an example of perpetual motion of the second kind.
 The machines illustrated here are nearly all stopped by friction and not by the laws of thermodynamics.
 Some may apparently work in defiance of the laws but on closer inspection an unexpected source of energy can be found.
 Device A uses capillary action to overcome gravity but would exchange heat with the atmosphere in the process.
 The validity of the laws of thermodynamics had been demonstrated by countless indirect scientific experiments, and no perpetual motion machines have been produced that contravene them.
 A device could conceivable exist that might be kept in motion without violating these two laws, with only dissipative forces such as friction to slow it down.
 If the device could be made frictionless then its continual motion would be termed perpetual motion of the third kind.
 Machines B to H all attempt to gain something for nothing using an apparently greater leverage on one side of a device to turn it.
 The reasoning behind these attempts to break the first law is faulty and they would remain stationary even without friction.
 Machines C, D, E, and F had the added dissipative forces of water viscosity or magnetic eddy currents to overcome.
 Historically thermodynamics was devised for machines containing millions of molecules.
 Yet single protein molecular machines obey the same laws.

 Heat can be converted to mechanical work by allowing a heated gas to expand.
 Maximum efficiency comes from the Carnot cycle of alternate adiabatic [BC,DA] and isothermal [AB,CD] processes.
 The former take place without gaining or losing heat, the latter without changing temperature.
 From A to C the gas raises the piston and preforms work equal to the area below the curve, that is VAABCVC.
 From C to A it uses work equal to area VAADCVC.
 The net work obtained equals area ABCD.

 A flame applied to one end of a metal bar transfers heat energy to the atoms of the metal.
 This raises their kinetic energy so that the atoms begin to vibrate much more vigorously about their fixed mean positions within the lattice network of the metal.
-As the extent of vibration increases, collisions with neighbouring atoms occur so that energy is transferred to these atoms causing them to vibrate.
+As the extent of vibration increases, collisions with neighboring atoms occur so that energy is transferred to these atoms causing them to vibrate.
 Heat energy is eventually transmitted to the other end of the bar and if the flame is kept in position for some time the temperature at each end of the bar will tend to equalize.

 Thermodynamics (meaning "the movement of heat") is a division of physics concerned with the ways in which heat energy travels from one place to another and how heat is converted into other forms of energy.
 In a heat-transfer process temperature, pressure and volume may each or all undergo various changes.
 Much of thermodynamics consists of ways of mathematically manipulating these and other parameters to be able to make predictions about the ways in which they will and do change.